Postgraduate scholarships and bursaries

 Other sources of funding

 Many postgraduate students use a part-time job to help fund their studies.
-We provide support through DMUworks, our online job bank for our students and graduates, which posts more than 1,000 vacancies per year.
+Our Careers Team provides support and has an online job bank for our students and graduates, which posts more than 1,000 vacancies per year.

 Unitemps provides employment opportunities to current students, graduates and members of the local community.